webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - video, slide show, actual product.
 - **Status Meeting**
   - update on progress of project.
+- **Gate/Phase Gate Meeting**
+  - A checkpoint review of project deliverables and performance at the end of each phase or sub-phase.
+  - management review or sign-off may be required.
 - **Stand-ups**
   - focused, quick meeting.
 Popular in Scrum Daily stand-ups.
 Sometimes doing it standing up.
 - **Decisive Meetings**